Using SQL Server HierarchyId with Entity Framework Core

 #Order by HierarchyId

-Comparison is in depth-first order: given two HierarchyId values a and b, a < b means a comes before b in a depth-first traversal of the tree.
+Ordering is depth-first: given two HierarchyId values a and b, a < b means a comes before b in a depth-first traversal of the tree.

 C#